 Full-time, non-exempt employees are expected to work the number of hours per week as established for their position.
 In most cases, this will be forty (40) hours per workweek.
 They will be paid according to the time reported on their time sheets.
 To comply with the provisions of the federal and state Fair Labor Standards Acts, hours worked, and any leave time used by non-exempt employees are to be recorded daily and submitted to the Finance Department on a bi-weekly basis.
 Each time reporting form must include the signature of the employee and immediate supervisor.
-Reporting false information on a time sheet may be cause for immediate termination.
+Reporting false information on a time sheet may be cause for discipline.
+The city may terminate an employee for false time reporting, only after appropriate written notification by a supervisor.